vsteiger/BIDS_helper/README.md

 # BIDS_helper Scripts

-BIDS_folders.sh
---> Building BIDS Folderstructure

-BIDS_filerenamer.sh
+BIDS_folders.sh --> initializes a BIDS folder structure for all three modalities (anat, dwi, func)

---> Renaming Files according to BIDS Reference
+BIDS_renamer.sh --> renamed all files in a current BIDS folder structure according to BIDS Reference